Tours and Events

 - Cost: Free

-- Maximum number of tourists: limited to 40 (First-come-first-serve)
+- Maximum number of the tourists: 40 people (first-come, first-served)

 This tour is full and the registration is closed

 Note: No-shows will be charged $50 during registration.

 - Dr. Chan Seung Park, University of California, Riverside (firstname.lastname@example.org)